How To Be More Talkative

 14. Develop a Learner’s Mindset

 If you wanted to learn how to play the piano, you wouldn’t watch a video on YouTube and think, “Oh, I’ll try this next time I see a piano around.
-That should be enough to figure it out.”
+That should suffice.”
+You would get books.
+You would find a teacher.
+But most importantly, you would block out time every day to practice.

 15. Record Yourself

-To get the most out of your practice sessions, it is essential that you establish a feedback loop.
-You must be able to revisit what you said, recognize mistakes, and ponder alternatives.
+To get the most out of your practice sessions, you must establish a feedback loop.
+You must be able to revisit what you said, understand your mistakes, and try out alternatives.
+The best way to do so is to record yourself.

-Likewise, you could record sales calls with potential clients or your call with a family member or a friend.
-You could even record little interactions with strangers on your smartphone.
-Just let your headphones hang out of your shirt; the built-in microphone will pick up the sound well enough.
+For example, at work, ask your colleagues if it’s okay to record your meetings.
+Likewise, you could record sales calls with potential clients, your call with a family member, or your chat with a friend.
+You could even record interactions with strangers on your smartphone.
+Just let your headphones hang out of your shirt; the built-in microphone will pick up the sound.

 • Did I closely listen to the other person?
 Did I work with what they gave me?

-• Did I in turn provide interesting information?
+• Did I provide interesting information?

-• Did I stroke their ego a little bit?
+• Did I cater to their ego?

-• Did I ask open-ended questions and use a question-statement-question structure?
+• Did I use a question-statement-question structure?

 • Did I use hooks, multi-threading, and cold reads?

-This is work.
-But forcing yourself to think of these alternatives and writing them down will condition your mind to access these new pathways when you find yourself in a similar conversation next time.
-You will now do better.
+If you did these things, pat yourself on the shoulder.
+If not, come up with an alternative, better response.
+By forcing yourself to think of these alternatives and writing them down, you will condition your mind to access these new pathways when you find yourself in a similar conversation next time.

 Leave a Comment